Viftrup/viftrup.github.io/_posts/2024-09-04-Device-templates-with-cisco-ftd-including-registration-with-api.markdown

 <h1>Creating a New Template from Scratch</h1>

-The new Template Management section is to be found under the Devices tab.
+The new Template Management section is to be found under the <i>Devices</i> tab.

 When creating a template, a desired name is required along with the ACP which will be attached to the template.

-Note that you’re not redirected into the template configuration right away, and the creation will spawn a job within the FMC – this usually takes a few seconds and afterwards you’re able to navigate into the template settings.
+Beware that you’re not redirected into the template configuration right away, and the creation will spawn a job within the FMC – this usually takes a few seconds and afterwards you’re able to navigate into the template settings.

 <h2>Interfaces and Variables</h2>
 Once the template has been created, the first section will display the “Interfaces” configuration, and by default with a very limited set of physical interfaces.